plone/plone.api/src/plone/api/docs/about.rst

 Medium- to long-term:
 ---------------------

-Below is a collection of ideas we have for the long run in no particular order:
+Below is a collection of ideas we have for the long run, in no particular order:

 - api.role context manager (to use with ``with``)